|619 Clark Street, Room 102

 Phone: (847) 467-4805

 With the changing regulatory climate and changing University environment, the Board and senior management embraced the idea of enhancing compliance by formalizing the University's internal control efforts.
 The Internal Controls Office (ICO) was established to facilitate the development of effective internal controls within the University business processes including software application systems and general computer controls.
 Specifically, the ICO documents business processes that are directly responsible for development of the elements of the University's financial statements.
-The following highlights some of the benefits of the ICO's efforts.

 - Statement of Auditing Standards 112 (SAS 112) - SAS 112 relates to the external auditors' communication of deficiencies in an organization's internal controls over financial reporting.
 This implies that an internal control structure must be in place in order for the auditors to appropriately analyze the financial statements.